Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

 Interestingly, we find that there are somewhat higher prolate fractions in stars than DM at low redshifts ($z\leq1$), which is unexpected.
 This includes a small population of high-mass (${\logms}>10$) prolates at $z<1$, which are not seen in the real Universe \citep[e.g.,][]{vanderwel14,zhang19,Pandya24} or expected from zoom-in simulations, which naturally produce high prolate fractions at early times \citep[e.g.,][]{ceverino15,tomassetti16}.
 One possibility for these galaxies is that they are irregularly shaped (likely due to mergers), i.e., their stellar shapes cannot be approximated as triaxial ellipsoids.
 Thus, our shape classification criteria (see \S~\ref{sec:measure}) cannot properly classify them, and they are instead identified as prolates.
 Visual investigation of the stars and gas in a few of these candidates shows that this may indeed be the case.
-Another possibility is that they were formed by dry mergers, and indeed such a population of massive prolates was found at $z=0$ in the Illustris simulation by \citet{Li18}.
+Another possibility is that they were formed by dry mergers, i.e., mergers of gas-poor galaxies which do not trigger starbursts (unlike wet mergers) and produce slowly rotating structures.
+Indeed, dry mergers were found to produce a population of massive prolates at $z=0$ in the Illustris simulation by \citet{Li18}.
 Detailed studies of the origin of such galaxies with irregular shapes may prove valuable, but this is beyond the scope of this paper.